lukacsg/openlostcat/README.md

 }
 ```

-The last implication in the previous section is logically equivalent with the following condition, literally stating that each map object in the proximity must either not be a public transport stop or platform, or not being tagged with subway=yes, or be wheelchair-accessible, for the location to belong to the category defined by this rule:
+The last single implication occured in the previous section is logically equivalent with the following condition, literally stating that each map object in the proximity must either not be a public transport stop or platform, or not being tagged with subway=yes, or be wheelchair-accessible, for the location to belong to the category defined by this rule:
 ```
 {
     "__ALL_": [